 Raw honey vs pure honey is one of the biggest debates in the honey world.
-First let's chat about what they are...

 Here’s a quick recap of our understanding of each one.

 As all honeys need to be filtered to remove things that don’t belong in honey, one of the only true raw honeys is honeycomb.
-Again for more information follow this link.
+You can check out our raw honeycomb by clicking here.
 Many raw honeys are incorrectly labelled, and so we always recommend checking the label to see exactly what has been done to the honey.

 Ultimately, nothing is added to either of them.
 They are both completely natural and have come straight from the hive.
 One has had a simple filtering, and heated (never above the temperature of the hive) to allow the filtration, and the other has been taken directly from the hive.

 It is also important to note that around the world (and even in the UK), the definition of raw and pure honey can differ from producer to producer, and they will be labelling their honey accordingly.
 So what do you do when you find a runny honey that is labelled as raw?
-If you are looking for a natural honey that has no additives and contains all the goodness from the hive, we recommend checking the label for these key phrases…

 - Never heated above the temperature of the hive